simonpo/workshops/04-BotsCognitiveService.md

 ## Introduction

-This workshop will begin with creating a Node.js bot in the Azure portal.
+This workshop will begin with creating a Node.js bot in the Azure portal using Azure Bot Services.
 We will discuss the basics of a bot and how to use Azure Bot Service with LUIS (Language Understanding Intelligent Service).
 We will also learn how to visualize app analytics in Power Bi.
 For the first half of the workshop you only need to be logged into your Azure portal and luis.ai.

 The second half of the workshop will demo Cognitive Services APIs and walk through how to create a FAQ bot using QnA Maker.